 The big missing questions on cache optimization are how and when generally to transform loops?
+What is the best choice to find a loop transformation?
 Is there a big common systematic picture?
 How to get fast by vectorizing and/or parallelizing loops after the loop transformations have made some loops parallelizable?
 And, finally, how can we use more fancy transformations for complicated problems.